LegendChen-X/CSC420_A3/README.txt

 # CSC420_A3

+## I have used three grace token for this assignment, the due day should be 26 Nov.

 > **Note for Linux users:** if you're using Ubuntu, make sure you've installed the following packages if
 > you haven't done so already:
 >